llefranc/42_piscine_electronique/R01/README.md

 Nowadays I would have implement this program by splitting the interrupt handlers into two halves, like it's done in Linux, moving the routines to the main loop.

-This project still show my coding style if you focus only on the routines called from ISRs.
+This project still show my coding style if you focus only on the routines code called from ISRs.

 ## About